-Because circus troupers are seen from a distance by the audience, you will find that they rely a great deal on their dazzling, vivid clothing, overstated makeup, and exaggerated mannerisms and expressions to make an impact.
+Because the audience sees circus troupers from a distance, performers must rely a great deal on dazzling clothing, overstated makeup, and exaggerated mannerisms and expressions to make an impact.

-Use your "Visual Words" and "Texture Words" lists to help you choose concrete describing words, like glimmering, glossy, or limber.
+Use your "Visual Words" (Word Lists p.
+22) and "Texture Words" (Word Lists p.
+21) to help you choose concrete describing words, like glimmering, glossy, or limber.

-The "Characteristics, Expressions, and Behaviors" word list will help you choose interesting words to describe facial features and body language.
+The "Characteristics, Expressions, and Behaviors" words (Word Lists pp. 3-7) will help you choose interesting words to describe facial features and body language.